A uniquely amazing imagination came into my way while I was calmly seated in a movie hall.

 And that’s when I imagine that how incredibly wonderful it would have been if this emotion hadn’t been exploited.
 I imagine of people getting up, weeping gently, looking at each other and exchanging pleasant smiles while mild tears still flow off their faces .
 This imagination was so so beautiful!
 How weirdly marvellous this entire thought was!

-This imagination made me think that in the ‘theatre of life’ we are no less than the actors we watched, absolutely pretentious!
+This imagination made me think that in the ‘theatre of life’ we are no less than the actors we watch, absolutely pretentious!